dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-03-22-caring-about-sloppypasta.md

 However, if you _do_ do it on the side, it's *by definition* done without care.
 All the projects that are worth anything took thousands upon thousands of iterations, vibe-coded or not.
 Lots of thought.
 Lots of care.
 Human thought.
 Human care.

 That's what LLMs can't do yet, unless we turn them into humans.
 With human bodies, human problems, human desires, and human [tastes and values].
 That's what Vervaeke is talking about.
+Deriving an ought from an is.

 LLMs are smart,[^fn-smart] no doubt about it.
 But they lack wisdom, deliberation, and care.
 The *right amount* of care.
 The thing that can't be put into an algorithm.
 The thing that isn't a statistical average.
 The thing that makes us human.